 More Room is Needed

-According to the Veterinary Nursing Journal, tortoises kept in small, enclosed tanks can show unnatural behaviors.
-A refusal to do anything but dig will accompany aggression, pacing, or loss of appetite.
+According to the Veterinary Nursing Journal, tortoises in small, enclosed tanks can show unnatural behaviors.
+Refusing to do anything but dig will accompany aggression, pacing, and appetite loss.

 Seeking Escape Routes

 Tortoises are natural explorers who like to wander, forage, and establish sprawling territories.
-It’s normal for a tortoise to look for escape routes in its tank, even if it’s happy to be there.
+It’s normal for a tortoise to look for escape routes in its tank, even when happy.

-In light of that, your tortoise may dig at the edges of its tank to try and build tunnels.
-It might be convinced that the bounds of its enclosure are merely obstacles it can circumvent.
+In light of that, a tortoise may dig at the edges of its tank to try and build tunnels.
+It may be convinced that the bounds of its enclosure are merely obstacles it can circumvent.

-If your tortoise pauses to do other activities, this is normal behavior and nothing to worry about.
-You should only be concerned if the tortoise appears obsessed, as it means your pet feels unsafe and wants to escape to an area that’s:
+If a tortoise pauses to do other activities, this is normal behavior.
+You should only be concerned if the tortoise appears obsessed, which means it feels unsafe and wants to escape.

 Restlessness And Boredom